-THE CURATED PLATE
+THE CURATED PLATE:

 Next Gen Dinner

-Presented by Mapleton Public House and The Falls Farm
+Presented w/ The Falls Farm

 At the heart of The Falls Farm and Mapleton Public House is connection: to the land, to each other, and to the living systems that sustain us.